Job vacancies

 We wish to appoint a diverse pool of dedicated and enthusiastic individuals with a proven track record in any of the following:

-GYA Taunton_Music_Tutor_Recruitment_Application_Form for September 2024.docx
+GYA Taunton_Tutor_Recruitment_Application_Form for September 2025.docx

-The closing date for applications is 12 noon on Monday 22 April 2024.
+The closing date for applications is 12 noon on Thursday, 12 June 2025.

 Guildhall School is committed to safeguarding and promoting the welfare of children and vulnerable adults, and expects all employees, workers, and volunteers to share this commitment.